system-sudo/procedures/web_servers/domain_masking.md

 # Masking Real API Domain Behind a Proxy Using Nginx

 ## Objective
 The goal is to hide the real API domain (`apis.bellita.co.in`) from the frontend and instead expose a proxy domain (`back1919.bellita.co.in`).
 This helps improve security and prevents direct exposure of the backend API.

+Note : Both domain should point same ip

 ### 1. Create a single certificate covering both domains
 ```sh